-EXTERIOR SHOWER/WASH STATION
+EXTERIOR SHOWER/WASH STATION -If Equipped

-The exterior wash station feature allows you to do things such as rinse off sand or salt after a swim, rinse off muddy boots, or bathe your pet outside the coach.
-Some models may have a water pump switch located near the shower faucet for convenience.
+The Exterior Shower/Wash Station feature allows you to do things such as rinse off sand or salt after a swim, rinse off muddy boots, or bathe your pet outside the coach.
+Some models may have a Water Pump switch located near the shower faucet for convenience.